 How Stores Use SCOP

 Stores use SCOP to their advantage.
-They do not have any motivation to warn customers that a particular item may scan in the wrong.
+They are not motivated to warn customers that a particular item may scan in the wrong way.

 Many stores honour SCOP because they want to retain customer loyalty and build their reputation as a store that values its customers.

 If a store has to honour an error, the item will be free or at the shelf price.
 The store saves money by not having to keep that loss.
-They do not have to refund your money, but they are required to give you the item for free or at a reduced price.
+They do not have to refund your money but must give you the item for free or at a reduced price.

 Important Note about Price Tags

 Price tags that are on the products do not count.
 SCOP only applies to the stickers on store shelves.
 However, any product in the store qualifies.